josephruocco/josephruocco.github.io/_drafts/2022-03-04-loving-fate.md

 ---
-title: More than Mere Indifference.
+title: How To Love Your Fate
 layout: default
 ---